Horizon, Saskatchewan: Demographics

-Prior to December 31, 1973, Horizon was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Bengough on that date.
+Prior to December 31, 1973, Horizon was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the RM of Bengough No. 40 on that date.

 History

 The hamlet of Horizon was formed in 1912 with the coming of the Canadian Pacific Railway.
 In 1917, with a population of 57, an application was made to make the community a village.

 The story is told that before the railroad went through the district two surveying parties were working in that vicinity, one for the Grand Trunk Pacific and the other for the Canadian Pacific Railway.
 At the spot where Horizon now stands these two parties came together.
 An argument followed.
 One of the surveyors made the remark "It looks as if we have come to the horizon".
 Out of this argument came the name for the village, later erected on that spot.